Person Centred Planning

 An essential lifestyle plan focuses on what is important to someone now and balancing this with things that we need to know or do to keep the person healthy, happy and safe.
 An essential lifestyle plan should always have a action plan and it is vital that the plan changes and grows as the person is – it is a living document.

-Essential Lifestyle Planning is slowing being replaced with one page profiles and living descriptions on the premise that makes sense to start small and build on our learning.
+Essential Lifestyle Planning is slowly being replaced with one page profiles and living descriptions on the premise that makes sense to start small and build on our learning.
 Many of the same tools are used – these tools are called the person centred thinking tools.

 All about Joe